KVUW

 KVUW (102.3 FM, ROCK 102") is a radio station licensed to serve West Wendover, Nevada.
 The station is owned by Alexander Ortega.
 It airs an classic rock music format.

-The station was assigned the KVUW call letters by the U.S. Federal Communications Commission (FCC) on August 14, 2001.
+The station was assigned the KVUW call letters by the FCC on August 14, 2001.

 Ownership

 In April 2005, Mountain States Radio Inc. (Victor A. Michael, president) acquired KVUW as part of a two-station deal from Mt Rushmore Broadcasting Inc. (Jan C. Gray, president) for a reported sale price of $750,000.

 Construction permit

-On December 12, 2011 the station was granted a construction permit by the FCC to increase its effective radiated power to 100,000 watts and raise its antenna to a height above average terrain of 600 meters (1970 feet).
-The transmitter would also be moved northwest to 41°07'19"N, 114°34'02"W. This permit expires on December 12, 2014.
+On December 12, 2011 the station was granted a construction permit by the FCC to increase its effective radiated power to 100,000 watts and raise its antenna to a height above average terrain of 588 m.
+The transmitter moved to Rocky Point, a peak just east of Wells, Nevada.